Samuel1-ona/Exploring-the-Core-SQL-Syntax-for-Analyzing-Celo-Blockchain-Transactions/README.md

 ```

 * ## Determine the ```gas_fee``` paid for the transaction:

+By executing this query and replacing 'your_transaction_id' with the actual transaction ID you want to analyze, you will obtain the gas fee associated with that transaction.
+Gas fees are the charges paid by users to execute transactions on the Celo blockchain and are typically denoted in the blockchain's native currency.

+Please note that the column name gas_fee assumes that the Celo_transactions table contains a column named gas_fee that stores the gas fee values for each transaction.
+Adjust the query if the column name or structure is different in your specific scenario.

 ```
 -- To find the gas_fee paid for a specific transaction, you can use the following query: